The Mountaineers Emergency Line

 When should I call the Mountaineers Emergency Line?

-Members should call the Mountaineers Emergency Line when there has been a Critical incident (i.e. fatality) or Major incident (e.g. SAR and/or calls to 911).
-The organization needs to be notified of these incidents to initiate the Mountaineers Critical Incident Response Plan, and to get out in front of any press inquiries or legal exposure.
+Members should call or text the Mountaineers Emergency Line when there has been a Critical incident (i.e. fatality) or Major incident (e.g. SAR and/or calls to 911).
+The organization needs to be notified of these incidents to initiate the Mountaineers Critical Incident Response Plan, and to help address press inquiries and/or manage other, related concerns.

 206-521-6030